-From 31 October 2018 you must have arrangements in place for your customers to be able to refer any dispute to an ADR provider, if you have been unable to resolve the dispute within 8 weeks of receiving it.
+You must have arrangements in place for your customers to be able to refer any dispute to an ADR provider, if you have been unable to resolve the dispute within 8 weeks of receiving it.

 You must also take account of any applicable learning or guidance that we publish, and change your policies and procedures as necessary.

 Our guidance on complaints and disputes

 We have published some guidance on how we expect you to handle complaints and disputes.
 The guidance:

 - sets out the minimum standards we expect from you in handling customer complaints

 - provides guidance on implementing social responsibility code provision 6.1.1 (Complaints and disputes) as set out in our Licence conditions and codes of practice

 - summarises what we require you to report to us about complaints you receive.